 As you can see, a lot goes into penning a VAWA emotional abuse letter.
 Writing this letter alone can be challenging, so we recommend contacting a lawyer for support.

 While your immigration lawyer can’t write the letter for you, they can help you ensure your letter has all of the elements it needs to be approved.
-A good VAWA immigration attorney knows what kinds of follow up questions to ask you in order to ensure that you are including the most relevant information for your letter.
+A good VAWA immigration attorney knows what kinds of follow-up questions to ask you in order to ensure that you are including the most relevant information in your letter.